 How Much Does Programmatic Advertising Cost?

-On average, programmatic ads CPMs are cheaper than social media advertising methods.
-They also offer greater value than traditional offline approaches.
+On average, programmatic ads’ CPMs are cheaper than social media advertising methods.
+They also offer greater value than traditional offline marketing.
+This makes programmatic ads an affordable option, even for small businesses.

 What Is Programmatic Advertising - Takeaways

-The future is already here when it comes to programmatic advertising.
-Programmatic media buying spending is increasing each year.
-This remarkable growth extends beyond display ads to native advertising, mobile advertising, and advertising.
+Programmatic media is rapidly evolving, with spending increasing each year.
+This remarkable growth isn’t limited to display ads but extends to native advertising, mobile advertising, and more.

-1. What is the difference between Google display ads and programmatic?
+2. What is the difference between Google display ads and programmatic ads?

-Google display ads are paid ads displayed on Google's network of websites, including Google search results, YouTube and partner websites.
-At the same time, programmatic advertising refers to using technology to automate the buying and selling of digital ad space.
+Google display ads are paid ads displayed on Google's network of websites, including Google search results, YouTube, and partner websites.
+Programmatic advertising, on the other hand, is a broader term that automates the buying and selling of digital ad space across various platforms, not just Google’s network.

 Google Ads operates as a DSP, but it has one huge difference compared to other DSPs.

-While others offer access to inventory from various suppliers, Google Ads sells ad inventory exclusively from its own website network, including Google search results, YouTube and partner websites.
-Therefore, advertisers that use Google Ads as a DSP are limited to purchasing ad inventory exclusively from Google's network.
+While other DSPs offer access to inventory from various suppliers, Google Ads provides ad inventory exclusively from its own website network, including Google search results, YouTube, and partner websites.
+This means that advertisers using Google Ads as a DSP are limited to purchasing ad inventory exclusively from Google's network.